Disney Wonder Alaska Cruise Trip Report

 Mickey and Minnie greeted four times this day.
 The first three times were outside and these were the only times the entire trip they greeted outside.
 They did wear the Alaska outfits inside for some greetings later on.
 We met Alaska Minnie on her last day, Day 6, Ketchikan Day.

-Read More In Our Quick Guide to Meeting Characters on the Disney Wonder
+Read More In Our Guide to Meeting Characters on Disney Cruise Line

 We’d gotten notice via the Disney Cruise Line app that our Glacier Explorer excursion was set for 2:30PM (times can shift a little bit just based on ship speed / conditions).
 This meant we needed to have an early lunch so Zoe could get a full nap in.
 With Cabanas closed until 11:45AM, I had to once again cobble together options from the other quick service spots.
 Don’t worry, we still got ice cream to enjoy while we walked around the ship.